This involves the location, style and strength of connections from the awning or canopy to the building or to its foundations.

 After a stable configuration has been established for an awning design frame, members should be chosen for a strength consistent with the amount and type of stress imposed on them.
 The most common types of stress are tension, compression, bending and shear.

 A common misconception about awnings is that they are safe as long as they don’t fall down.
 All code and engineering standards have long required that a safe design use members that are 1.67 to 2 times stronger than the yield strength required to satisfy the actual design stress.
 The yield strength is the strength at which the material no longer fully recovers to its original shape when the load is removed; the yield strength is usually significantly lower than the ultimate strength.
 Thus, it can be immediately recognized that a “safe” structure is stressed well below its breaking strength when it is exposed to its maximum design load.

 Provisions must be made to drain water off an awning or canopy.
 Fundamentally, this involves establishing a steep enough pitch, properly spaced bows or rafters, as well as maintaining a taut fabric, so that draining water or melting snow cannot cause the fabric to sag and collect water on the surface.
 Lack of proper attention to this detail can result in potentially large gravity forces on the frame and anchors.

 The overall success of a commercial awning may hinge on the design of its graphics.
 Local codes and ordinances may dictate the size and other characteristics of this feature.

 A fixed awning’s frame cannot be deployed from a stowed position and vice versa.
-A moveable awning can be stowed against the building to which it is attached The standard lateral arm/retractable awnings and horizontal bow awnings are examples of a moveable awning.
+A movable awning can be stowed against the building to which it is attached.
+The standard lateral arm/retractable awnings and horizontal bow awnings are examples of movable awnings.